 Chase doesn’t offer overdraft services with this account as you can only spend the money you have available and the account does not include paper checks.
 You should also know that using non-Chase ATMs can cost from $3.00 to $5.00 per transaction.

 Chase Secure Banking carries a $4.95 monthly service fee that cannot be waived.
 But combined with all the free services and the $100 cash bonus when you use the card for 10 purchases within 60 days, the monthly fee doesn’t pose a problem for most customers.
-And, you’ll have peace of mind with Chase’s Zero Liability Protection if you detect and report unauthorized transactions.

 If you’ve wanted to bank with Chase and wondered if you’d qualify, we think you’re going to be really happy with the Chase Secure Banking account.